-Idealism and treachery, honor and perfidy collide in this richly lyrical opera by French romantic composer Ernest Chausson.
-First premiered in 1903, this opulently scored work lays bare the tragedy of King Arthur’s betrayal at the hands of his queen Guinevere and his trusted knight Lancelot.
+Idealism, treachery, honor, and perfidy collide in this richly lyrical opera by French composer Ernest Chausson.
+This opulently scored work, which premiered in 1903, lays bare the tragedy of King Arthur’s betrayal at the hands of his queen Genièvre and his trusted knight Lancelot.

-Considered one of the finest examples of French romanticism, King Arthur (Le roi Arthus) was composer Ernest Chausson’s only opera—his own composing career tragically cut short by his early death at age 44.
+Considered one of the finest examples of French romanticism, King Arthur (Le roi Arthus) was composer Chausson’s only opera—his own composing career was tragically cut short by his early death at age 44.

-Featuring dazzling special effects, this production of King Arthur takes us to a world in the midst of upheaval where longstanding codes of honor and loyalty no longer hold sway.
+Performed by a stellar cast, helmed by baritone Norman Garrett, mezzo-soprano Sasha Cooke, and tenor Matthew White, this production of King Arthur takes us to a world in the midst of upheaval where long-standing codes of honor and loyalty no longer hold sway.

 Estimated run time is 3 hrs 30 minutes, including two 20-minute intermissions.